Rodgers-PAC-Lab/ABR2025/README.md

 This repository contains all the scripts you need to reproduce the figures in Gargiullo et al.

+## Requirements

+Install the following dependencies into your environment:
+- conda install numpy
+- pip install ffmpeg-python

+TODO: Add version numbers

+Clone the following repositories in a location on your PYTHONPATH:
+- git clone git@github.com:Rodgers-PAC-Lab/paclab.git

 ## Getting started

 Do these steps before running these scripts.